 Supercharged hydration begins by giving every layer of your skin the important ingredients it needs to maintain a smooth, supple, plumped feeling, visibly changing the appearance of your skin for the better.
 These ingredients work by allowing skin to hold on to its natural water content while fortifying against further moisture loss.
 If you do this, while avoiding ingredients that irritate skin, you’ll love what you see in the mirror!

-Here are the top ingredients you want to see front and center when shopping for the best moisturizer for dry skin, a hydrating serum, and an eye cream for dry skin:
+Here are the top ingredients you want to see front and center when shopping for the best moisturizer, serum, and eye cream to hydrate skin:

 - Hyaluronic acid, a naturally occurring substance in skin that can hold 1000 times its weight in water, or its salt form, sodium hyaluronate.
 Give skin more of it and the results will be impressive.